fadilshardy/python-automate-selenium/README.md

     py -m utils.crypt -d -file_path=RELATIVE_FILE_PATH

 ```
----
 # auth
-simple auth wrapper using [firebase-admin-python](https://github.com/firebase/firebase-admin-python), where a user asked to input email along with mac address as identifier, then admin can approve user from firebase authentication.
+simple auth wrapper using [firebase-admin-python](https://github.com/firebase/firebase-admin-python), where a user asked to input email along with mac address as identifier, then admin can approve users from firebase authentication.

 # TODO